 The last great romantic

-The post-City career of Kinkladze is one of the most intriguing tales in modern times.
+The post-City career of Kinkladze is an intriguing modern tale.
 Why was one of the most gifted players on the continent continually shifted out wide and asked to play as an orthodox winger?
 Sure, he could dribble, but he was never that type of player.

 It was a mistake that countless managers made throughout the Georgian’s career.
 Perhaps it was just a case of bad timing – that if Kinkladze had played today, perhaps he would have been ideally placed to operate as a free-roaming number 10 or as an inside forward, like he did so well during his best years at City.

-There’s a counter-argument to say that perhaps Kinkladze wouldn’t have shone at all during this all-knowing era.
+There’s a counter-argument to say that perhaps Kinkladze wouldn’t have shone at all during this all-encompassing, ultra-professional era.
 He came to English football as unknown as anyone ever has.
-Fans had absolutely no idea what to expect from the Georgian, who had enjoyed brief success at Dinamo Tbilisi but had wandered around the world, in voluntary exile from war.
+Fans had no idea what to expect from the Georgian, who had enjoyed brief success at Dinamo Tbilisi but had wandered around the world in voluntary exile from war.

 Perhaps Kinkladze and his peers’ greatest achievement was that they opened the door to a whole new breed of footballer in England.
-The archaic belief that English football was too physical for the slight, fleet-footed schemer was put to bed in emphatic style.
-At Manchester City alone, Kinkladze paved the way for the likes of Ali Benarbia and David Silva to later shine.
+The archaic belief that the national game was too physical for the slight, fleet-footed schemer was put to bed in emphatic style.
+At Maine Road alone, Kinkladze paved the way for the likes of Ali Benarbia and David Silva to later shine.

 He may have been existed somewhere between frustrating and mesmeric, but Georgi Kinkladze was more than just a footballer.
 He was the son of two academics, an accomplished gymnast, and, above all else, a dreamer.
 He played football in the only way he knew – by dancing around the pitch, gliding past players, and putting smiles on the faces of fans, young and old.